arnavthareja/chess/DESIGN.md

 ## Pieces

 Since there are multiple different pieces in chess, we created a separate package for piece classes to keep our project organized.
-We decided to make a parent class "Piece" and made each piece class inherit the features of Piece as a child of that class.
+We decided to make a `Piece` abstract class and made each piece class inherit the features of Piece as a child of that class.
 Since each piece has a notation, value, position, and various other undeniable features, inheritance was the logical choice here.

-To keep track of piece color, the Piece class has a public Color enum with helpful methods relating to piece colors.
-The piece abstract class does most of the work for pieces, providing methods to easily gather possible moves and get relevant piece information.
+To keep track of piece color, the `Piece` class has a public `Color` enum with helpful methods relating to piece colors.
+The `Piece` abstract class does most of the work for pieces, providing methods to easily gather possible moves and get relevant piece information.

-Each individual piece has a getPossibleMoves method that returns all the possible moves of that piece as a Set<Move>.
-The pieces with special requirements, such as the king and pawn classes, have various helper methods to fit their specific needs.
+Each individual piece has a `getPossibleMoves()` method that returns all the possible moves of that piece as a `Set<Move>`.
+The pieces with special requirements, such as the `King` and `Pawn` classes, have various helper methods to fit their specific needs.

 ## Players